Serenity Senior Care Home in San Antonio, TX

 • pro The rooms are clean, comfortable, and well-appointed, and the kitchen is gleaming.

-• pro The owner and staff care for the residents.
+• pro The owner and staff care deeply for the residents.

-• pro Residents regularly participate in activities, have access to therapies, and have hydration and snack times plus opportunities to exercise.
+• pro Residents regularly participate in activities and therapies, with scheduled hydration and snack times and opportunities to exercise.

-• pro The courtyard between the buildings is open, airy, and beautifully landscaped, allowing residents to move freely between them.
+• pro The courtyard between the buildings is open, airy, and beautifully landscaped, allowing residents to move freely.

-• pro Serenity Oaks feels like a home with welcoming, friendly staff and a pleasant courtyard for strolling.
+• pro Serenity Oaks feels like a home, not a cold facility, with inviting courtyard paths.

 Cons

-• pro The staff was very rude and totally disinterested in the patients, and they were on their phones.
+• pro The staff were very rude and totally disinterested in the patients and were on their phones.

-• pro There were roaches in the hallways and in the kitchen, indicating unsanitary conditions.
+• pro There were roaches in the hallways and on the kitchen counter, making it unsanitary.

-• pro Two patients were outside in heat over 95 degrees, raising safety and comfort concerns.
+• pro Two patients were sitting outside in temperatures over 95 degrees.

-• pro The facility was described as stinky with roaches, dog hair, and feces, and claims that they wouldn't take good care of loved ones, especially those on hospice.
+• pro They wouldn't take good care of residents, especially those on hospice.

 Review